Washington-Ice-Climbing/ice-conditions-map/README.md

         - `history.html`
         - `links.html`
         - `story.html` (optional)
+3. Create a map on caltopo:
+    - Create the map under the gmail account `cascadeiceguide@gmail.com` (ask Kyle for password)
+    - Make all lines use the small circle dot style.
+    - Make the "Approach" line red (default color)
+    - Make the "Climb" line blue (select from basic color menu)
+    - Make the "Descent" line yellow (select from basic color menu)
+    - Add any additional lines or markers as fit
+    - Use "MapBuilderTopo" map layer unless specific reason to use otherwise
+    - After saving the map to this account, a static url will appear, which you can use.

 ## Contributors
 Routes link to one or more "contributors".
 To add a new contributor: